Dallas Keuchel: Texas Rangers (2022)

 On July 25, 2022, Keuchel signed a minor league contract with the Texas Rangers.
 He was added to the Rangers' taxi squad on August 26.
-Keuchel made his Rangers debut on August 27, 2022, giving up 7 earned runs over 5.1 innings pitched in a blowout 11-2 loss to the Detroit Tigers.
-He was designated for assignment after posting a 12.60 ERA across 10 innings.
+Keuchel made his Rangers debut on August 27, giving up 7 earned runs over 5.1 innings pitched in a blowout 11–2 loss to the Detroit Tigers.
+He was designated for assignment on September 5 after posting a 12.60 ERA across 10 innings.
+He was released by the Rangers organization the same day.